nasa/cumulus-orca/website/docs/developer/research/research-lambda-container.md

 - you can now package and deploy Lambda functions as container images of up to 10 GB in size compared to only 250MB in case of lambda deployment package size.
 - preferable for data-heavy or dependency-heavy applications.
 - The Lambda service provides a variety of base image options with pre-installed runtimes that will be patched and maintained by AWS.
-- There is no additional cost to use the container feature but you have to pay for the ECR repository.
+- Once deployed, containerized lambdas have no additional cost compared to zipped lambdas except the cost of using ECR repository.

 ### Cons
 - Container support requires your Lambda function code point to an ECR Repo URI which means that repo also has to be maintained.
 This also includes additional cost to use the ECR service.